L.M. Lafollette, from the Charleston Daily Mail, Aug. 1, 1950.

 Longtime West Virginia public servant Latelle McKee "L.M."
 Lafollette made great strides in a number of different vocations during a life that extended over ninety years.
 A practicing attorney for over half a century, LaFollette served eight years as prosecuting attorney for Taylor County, West Virginia and in 1896 entered upon duties as West Virginia State Auditor.
 Despite having little in the way of information available on his life, an obituary for LaFollette (featured in the Charleston Daily Mail a few days following his death in 1950) came as a welcome surprise and fielded a good majority of the following article.
 The rare portrait of him above was also featured in that obituary.

 A resident of the "Mountain State" for nearly all his life, Latelle M. Lafollette's birth occurred on August 13, 1858 in Cacapon Springs, Hampshire County, Virginia, being the son of Henry William and Amy Caroline McKee Lafollette.
-Several years following his birth, Latelle and his family removed to Flemington in Taylor County, West Virginia where he would attend public school, and he would continue his schooling at the West Virginia College, a now defunct college once located near Flemington.
+Several years following his birth, Latelle and his family removed to Flemington in Taylor County, West Virginia where he would attend public school, and he would continue his schooling at the West Virginia College, a now-defunct college once located near Flemington.

-During his youth LaFollette taught school for a time in Barbour County and would later take work as a "civil engineer, and in this occupation he spent two years in the far west."
+During his youth, LaFollette taught school for a time in Barbour County and would later take work as a "civil engineer, and in this occupation he spent two years in the far west."
 Following his return to West Virginia LaFollette became employed as a deputy tax collector in the cities of Wheeling and Grafton.
 He began reading law during this time and after being admitted to the bar in 1885 joined the firm of the attorney he had studied under, Samuel P. McCormick.

 Based in Grafton, the firm of McCormick and LaFollette continued until LaFollette was named as deputy prosecuting attorney of Taylor County.
 In 1888 he took office as Prosecuting Attorney, continuing in that post until 1896, and in November of that year won election as State Auditor of West Virginia.
-He would hold that post from 1897-1901 and after leaving office remained in the state capitol of Charleston to continue with his law practice.
+He would hold that post from 1897-1901 and after leaving office remained in the state capital of Charleston to continue with his law practice.
 During his term LaFollette had married on December 20, 1899 to Clara Meldrum DeArmond (1875-1912), with whom he would have four children: Latelle McKee (1902-1981), Robert Brille (1905-1976), James Alexander (1907-1958) and an infant son who died in 1901.

 Latelle M. LaFollette celebrated his 90th birthday in 1948 and was two weeks short of his 92nd birthday when he died on July 31, 1950.
 He was survived by three sons and was later interred alongside his wife at the Sunset Memorial Park in South Charleston, West Virginia.